wcolwellcol/Mod2Chall/README.md

 ____
 ### Specs on the `app.py` notebook:

+***Note to grader: I bypassed the save_csv function because I felt that the save_qualifying_loans function did everything save_csv asked but with higher user functionality.
+As such, I saw no reason to keep the save_csv function.

-The 'app.py' notebook utilizes Python Fire and Questionary to make this application user friendly.
+The `app.py` notebook utilizes `Python Fire` and `Questionary` to make this application user friendly.
 They are used in conjunction to translate questions requiring specific "code syntax" to answer to common english, resulting in ease of use.
-After the user's information is processed, the code will check for the length of the qualifying loans list.

-If the length of qualifying loans is greater than 0, the user will have the option of specifying a path to save the loans list as a CSV.
+# General overview

+User inputs financial details.

+User's financial details are processed to see whether any banks would give loans matching the user's financial background.

+If there are qualifying loans, the user is asked if they want to save a csv (and where).
+If so, a csv is saved.
+Otherwise, no csv is saved.

+If there are no qualifying loans, the user is notified and exited from the program.